DestinyTV68/FaithHub/content/Prayer Festival/Evening Service/Day 11.md

 🛐Lord, use uncommon techniques to disgrace my enemy!

 🛐Lord, according to your word in Psalm 3:7, slap my enemies.
-Every enemies who has pushed me to the wall, tonight, slap them Lord!!
+Every enemies who has pushed me to the wall, tonight, slap them Lord!